 Pushing Things Over The Edge

-Have you heard the saying: “If the world was flat, cats would have pushed everything off it by now.”
-Maine Coons are champions when it comes to shoving thing off of shelve and tables.
+Have you heard the saying, “If the world was flat, cats would have pushed everything off of it by now?”
+Maine Coons are champions when it comes to shoving things off of shelves and tables.
 Are they doing this deliberately?

 What can you do?
 Your cat wants your attention for a reason.
 Could it be